I know, MORE HUMMUS!

 Snickerdoodle cookies are packed with cinnamon (as are my cinnamon oatmeal blender waffles), so this recipe is too.
 You can reduce slightly if you’d like, but any less than 1 teaspoon and you run the risk of not tasting the cinnamon at all.

 We’re also using a good bit of vanilla, for the signature cookie flavor.
 We tested with and without vanilla, and with definitely won.
-Here’s how you can make vanilla at home.
+Here’s how you can make your own vanilla extract at home, since it’s cheaper to make your own than buy it in the long run.

 Baking Powder & Salt